justinm329/Blockfi-Case-Study/README.md

 ### What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

 * The main metric that companies in this industry use to measure success is how much funding they receive.
 Blockfi, Celcius and Hodlnanut are the top companies is this area.
 They all have similar products with competitive interest rates.
 What set these companies apart is what innovations they will come up with next.
 The funding from different investors will help them create more products to set themselves apart.
-Blockfi has recieved a the most funding out of its competitors and is looking to release a credit card product this will keep them one of the top competitors in this domain.
+Blockfi has recieved a the most funding out of its competitors and is looking to release a credit card product, this will keep them be one of the top competitors in this domain.

 ### How is your company performing relative to competitors in the same domain?

 * Blockfi is out performing its coompetiors at this moment.
 They just recieved a large amount of funding recently which will help them stay ahead of there competitors on almost every level.
 The $350 million dollar round will help go to developing new produts such as the 1.5% back in bitcoin credit card, as well as hiring new employees.
-Developing new products to there clients will make Blockfi stand out compared to there competitors.
+Developing new products will make Blockfi stand out compared to there competitors.
 If they want to release products fast they will need more people to join there team.
-They currently have around 100 to 250 empployees and there competitor Celsius has 11-50 employees accroding to crunchbase.
+They currently have around 100 to 250 empployees, there competitor Celsius has 11-50 employees accroding to crunchbase.
 Blockfi has a total of 508.7 million in funding compared to Celsius with $93.8 million in funding.
 With the funding they recieve and the new products that are set to come out as well and the growing number of employees they are out performing there competitors.

 ## Recommendations

 ### If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offer, or use your imagination!)
+(This could be something that a competitor offers, or use your imagination!)

 * I think the company should focus on the lending side since there is more opportunity in my opinion.
 They could release a product that is a secured line of credit with a variable or fixed interest rate.
 People could use there crypto as collateral like normal but instead of getting a one time funded loan just keep it open for when they need.
-This could help so many people, just having that extra security option can be piece at mind.
+This could help  many people, just having that extra security option can be piece at mind.
 Banks do offer this but they look at FICO scores for approval.
 Since they do collateralized crypto loans I think this would be a good option as well.

 ### Why do you think that offering this product or service would beneift the company?